mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 };
 ```

-Often we have numeric value associated with the edge between two nodes.
-For example, in our Google Analytics case we may have number of visits from page `A` to page `B`.
-In this case, we can model this data as a **weighted graph**.
+Often we have a numeric value associated with the edge between two nodes.
+For example, in our Google Analytics case, we may have a number of visits from page `A` to page `B`.
+In such case, we can model the data as a **weighted graph**.
 Here's how we can represent the Google Analytics data with JavaScript:

 ```ts
 const grpah = {